• Register

 Make sure that you take the time to learn everything about your business and the industry you are in.

-Analyze the market trends, your potential clients and their purchasing behaviors, and your competitors.
+Analyze the market trends, your potential clients and their purchasing behaviours, and your competitors.
 You want to effectively convey in your business plan that you have a firm grasp of what you are getting into!

 Not focusing on your competition